Lightening the Load: A Cluster-Based Framework for A Lower-Overhead, Provable Website Fingerprinting Defense

-Smaller anonymity sets (i.e., decreasing $k$) generally lead to greater improvements, especially when $L$ is large.
-For $L=100$, the average overhead improvement steadily rises with $k$, reaching a reduction of approximately 15\% at $k=30$.
-A similar but slightly more subdued trend is seen for $L=500$, where the maximum gain is around 25\%.
-The most dramatic improvements are observed for $L=1000$, where average overhead savings exceed 60\% at $k=30$ and remain significantly better than the baseline even at higher values of $k$.

-This trend highlights the benefit of clustering traffic patterns into larger and more diverse anonymity sets, which allows the second phase of the defense to apply more relaxed parameters while preserving provable security.
-It also confirms that the adaptive switching strategy is particularly effective when the regularization budget (controlled by $L$) is high—leading to large opportunities for savings through early switching.
-Interestingly, the improvements are often most pronounced when $k$ is small (reaching around 100\% reduction when $L = 1000$, and 40\% when $L = 100$).
-This may be due to the fact that smaller anonymity sets contain more homogeneous traffic patterns, allowing the anonymity set–specific Tamaraw parameters to better optimize a narrower distribution of traces.
-As $k$ increases, the diversity within each set grows, which can dilute the effectiveness of a single shared configuration across that set.
+The largest reductions (observed for $L = 1000$) are seen in the time overhead, which is cut by over 50 percentage points for small $k$.
+For smaller bucket lengths ($L = 100$ and $L = 500$), the savings are more modest but are more evenly distributed between both bandwidth and time improvements.
+In all scenarios, smaller anonymity sets (i.e., decreasing $k$) generally lead to greater improvements, and furthermore when $L$ is large.